mP1/walkingkooka-spreadsheet-react/README.md

 - $spreadsheet-id / $spreadsheet name / cellReference / $cellReference-reference / formula  editing the formula belonging to a cellReference.

+## Value types

+Some value types particularly those defined in [spreadsheet](https://github.com/mP1/walkingkooka-spreadsheet) and core values such as LocalDate have had equivalent but simplified in javascript form.
+Most include minimal logic and are just containers to hold the value often in JSON form useful for communicating with a server to perform some service or computation.
+Using LocalDate as an example, it does NOT contain any date math, formatting or parsing it only holds a type safe String holding the date.
+One common minimal feature that all value types support are:

+- Direct java to javascript class to class mapping.
+- Immutability
+- JSON
+- Type safety

+Not all types from the JDK or spreadsheet projects are included.
+One considered possible option is to translate the java source using the [j2cl-maven-plugin](https://github.com/mP1/j2cl-maven-plugin) into javascript.
+However this has been judged to be non practical because the dependency graph becomes quite large in file count and source code size, reducing basically instant turnaround between changing javascript source and viewing the updated browser experience.
+A type such as LocalDate actually require many other supported classes such as Locale, TimeZone, java.text.* and much much more.
+The footprint for this would require some effort to reduce to a minimal form resulting in something no that different from the basic forms found in this project.

 ## Cypress Integration testing